German foreign minister Baerbock holds Middle East talks in Jordan

 - Oops!Something went wrong.Please try again later.

-German Foreign Minister Annalena Baerbock met on Saturday with her Jordanian counterpart Ayman al-Safadi for talks on the Gaza war and the wider situation in the Middle East.
+German Foreign Minister Annalena Baerbock and Jordanian Foreign Minister Aiman al-Safadi held talks as the war in Gaza rages on and amid fears of a widening regional crisis.

-The consultations in Jordan's capital Amman were expected to focus on the humanitarian crisis in the Gaza Strip and the prospects after the fighting ends.
+Their working meeting, held in Amman on Saturday, centred on the humanitarian crisis in the Gaza Strip and the outlook for after the war.

-Baerbock stopped in Jordan on her way back from a three-day trip to East Africa.
-No details and possible outcomes were initially disclosed during the meeting of the ministers, who are regarded as having a good working relationship.
+Israelis and Palestinians will only be able to live together peacefully if the security of both sides was "inextricably linked," Baerbock said, according to Jordanian news agency Petra.

+Ending Israel's attacks was crucial to ending the humanitarian catastrophe in the coastal area, al-Safadi said.

+The German army has been part of an international mission combatting Islamic State (IS) terrorist militia since 2017, providing transport and aerial refuelling.

+Jordan then brings the relief supplies to the Jordanian field hospitals in the Gaza Strip.
+A further project is also being planned.

-The Gaza war was triggered by the worst massacre in Israel's history, carried out by terrorists from the Palestinian Islamist organization Hamas and other extremist groups in southern Israel on October 7.
+The Gaza war was triggered by the worst massacre in Israel's history, carried out by militants from the Palestinian organization Hamas and other extremist groups in southern Israel on October 7.

-As well as the plight of the civilian population in Gaza, the search for a peace settlement between Israel and the Palestinians is also likely to play a role in Baerbock's talks with al-Safadi.

 The German minister favours a two-state solution, according to which an independent, democratic and demilitarized Palestinian state should exist peacefully alongside Israel.